Long-reigning British and Thai monarchs shared a bond

 Bangkok (AFP) – Their ancestors were "royal friends by correspondence" but Britain's Queen Elizabeth II and Thailand's King Bhumibol developed a face-to-face bond during their lifetimes.

-The late King Bhumibol Adulyadej, also known as Rama IX, was the second longest reigning monarch in world history until his death in 2016 at age 88 -- serving on the throne for seven decades and 126 days.
+The late King Bhumibol Adulyadej, also known as Rama IX, was the second longest reigning monarch in world history at the time of his death in 2016 at age 88 -- serving on the throne for seven decades and 126 days.

-It was a record the late Queen Elizabeth surpassed in June before she died aged 96 on Thursday at her Scottish Highland retreat.
+It was a run the late Queen Elizabeth surpassed in June before she died aged 96 on Thursday at her Scottish Highland retreat.

 The Thai king had a head start, beginning his reign in 1946, while the British queen ascended the throne six years later.